ysdn2019/Graduates-List/graduates/soo-min-chung.md

 ---
 path: /work/dive
 graduate: Soo-min Chung
-mainimg: /assets/work/Chung_Soomin_project1_main-01.jpg
+cover: /assets/work/Chung_Soomin_project1_main-01.jpg
-thumbnailimg: /assets/work/Chung_Soomin_project1_thumbnail.jpg
+thumbnail: /assets/work/Chung_Soomin_project1_thumbnail.jpg
 title: Dive Editions: the monthly Picture Book for Adults
 groupmembers:
-fields: Branding, Book Design, Illustration
+category: Branding, Book Design, Illustration
 mediumdimensions: Print, 8"x 8"
 description: Dive Editions is not just a publisher but more of a brand that will allow you to take a break from your hard life with a form of art: Picture books, memorable object from childhood, comforting material, and an entertaining hobby.
 By reading through our monthly deliverable issues, you will be relaxed and be consoled from your hard and stressful life.
 digitallink: